Prep Time:15 minutes |

-If you like lemon meringue pie, you’ll love this dessert: it’s custardy on the bottom with a meringue-like layer on top and no crust to hassle with.
-Even if you aren’t great at baking (which I’m not) you can make it.
-Using a glass dish will help the pudding cook more evenly, plus a metal pan can impart off flavors to lemon desserts.
+If you like lemon meringue pie, you’ll love this simplified version.
+It separates while baking into a curd-like layer on the bottom and a meringue-like layer on top, but there is no crust to hassle with.
+Even if you aren’t great at baking (which I’m not) you can impress with this.
+Use a glass baking dish because it helps the pudding cook more evenly and prevents the off-taste a metal pan can impart to lemony recipes.
 Meyer lemons have amazing flavor and aroma, but regular lemons can be used if that’s all you’ve got.

 butter, for greasing dish

 grated zest of 1 Meyer or regular lemon